The Red Solstice: Gameplay

 The gameplay of The Red Solstice is mostly team-based tactical shooting.
 It has a 1-8 players co-op.
 The game also has a variety of equipment and features.
 Playing well rewards different achievements and ranks.
 The Red Solstice also features an ailment system in which characters can bleed, become poisoned, or be affected by various ailments, creating a new and harder experience.
 The Red Solstice has various character classes ranging from heavy combat to support.
 Modules and armor pieces can be changed on marines to alter their stats ranging from ganging abilities to accuracy and speed.

 The main campaign focuses on a marine called Tyler Hunt and his squad.
 They are sent to investigate a communications failure in the Tharsis colony, located on Mars.
 This portion of the game has a story that expands over to the multiplayer mode and provides information for every class.

 Reception

-The Red Solstice received generally positive reviews upon release.
-Britton Peele of GameSpot gave the game a 7 out of 10, saying:

-Getting to the center of the storm that is The Red Solstice isn't easy.
-A less-than-stellar tutorial and initial overload of information combined with a handful of quirks and bugs make it a game you have to stick with for a little while before you can fully appreciate its depth.
-If you can reach that point, though, and you have some friends to reach it with, this a storm you will successfully weather.

-The game holds 74% on Metacritic based on 12 reviews.
-On 5 November 2019, the game had achieved a 77.88% standing on GameRankings stars based on 8 reviews.
+The Red Solstice received mixed reviews on Metacritic.
+Britton Peele of GameSpot said that bugs and a poor tutorial make The Red Solstice difficult to get into, but it is rewarding if people stick with it and have friends interested in playing it with them.

 Sequel

-A sequel, titled Red Solstice 2: Survivors was released on 17 June 2021 on the PC platform.
+A sequel, Red Solstice 2: Survivors, was released on 17 June 2021 on Windows.